 | Generic / Unbranded | Made by unknown manufacturers, often without traceable regulatory clearances, quality systems, or product liability insurance.
 Sold primarily on price. | Unbranded cables from unverified online marketplaces |

 ⚠️ Critical Distinction: This article compares OEM vs. quality compatible accessories — not OEM vs. unbranded generics.
-Unbranded accessories without verifiable certifications are a genuine safety risk.
-The compatible accessories category includes established manufacturers with their own R&D, quality systems, regulatory clearances, and insurance — not anonymous suppliers selling on price alone.
+Unbranded accessories without verifiable certifications are a genuine safety risk and can contribute to false alarms, no-reading failures, and potentially hazardous inaccurate readings.
+The compatible accessories category includes established medical device manufacturers with their own R&D, quality systems, regulatory clearances, and insurance.

 Head-to-Head Comparison: OEM vs. Compatible